Generic Name: penciclovir topical (pen SYE kloe veer TAH pih kal)

 No other medicines have been reported to interact with Denavir.
 Talk to your doctor or pharmacist before taking other prescription or over-the-counter medications during treatment with this medication.

-More Denavir resources
+More about Denavir (penciclovir topical)

 Where can I get more information?